zthun/classroom/courses/typescript/02-01-your-first-application.md

 sh: tsc: command not found
 ```

 Now we get into the heart of the NPM system, which are dependencies.
-NPM is just just for running scripts and publishing packages.
+NPM is not just for running scripts and publishing packages.
 It is also for handling our dependencies to our project.
 We'll do a much deeper dive into this later, but for now, we need to install the tsc application.
 We could do this globally if we wanted.

 ```sh
 sudo npm install -g typescript